 An accredited investor may participate in certain securities offerings that the average investor may not, such as private equity or hedge funds.
 Accredited investors are seen to be financially sophisticated enough, or wealthy enough, to shoulder the risk involved with such investments.

 To become an accredited investor, you must have earned more than $200,000 (or $300,000 together with a spouse or spousal equivalent) in each of the prior two years, or you have a net worth over $1 million.
-However, you cannot include the value of your primary residence in your net worth.
+However, you cannot include the value of your primary residence in your net worth in most cases.
+(An exception worth noting: There are certain FINRA licenses that allow a person to become an accredited investor independently of one’s finances.)

 Whether or not you include your home in your net worth will depend largely on what you’re trying to accomplish.
 If you plan to tap your equity, then it is an important figure to include.
 But it’s not always included when it comes to things like student aid or retirement income.